 My 200 amp main electrical circuit breaker trips.
 Should I replace it?

-I have a 200A main panel which is fully utilized.
-I recently put in an inground swimming pool and a finished basement – so I put in a main lug 20 circuit 100A panel downstream to service my pool and basement.
+- I have a 200A main panel which is fully utilized.
+I recently put in an in-ground swimming pool and a finished basement – so I put in a main lug 20 circuit 100A panel downstream to service my pool and basement.

-Everything went all right until recently my 200A main breaker occasionally trips.
+- Everything went all right until recently my 200A main breaker occasionally trips.
 This happened tonight when both central air units were on, (one 4-ton unit one 2-ton unit), my pool pump (15A), and my washing machine.

-I went to the main panel and measured 19A off one leg and 45 off the other.
+- I went to the main panel and measured 19A off one leg and 45 off the other.
 I may try load balancing and move the 4-ton unit to the leg drawing 19A – but I can’t understand why this would trip a 200A main?

-So how can you solve this?
+- So how can you solve this?
 One option is to have a Time Delay Relay installed on one of the A/C units as to prevent both units from starting at the same time.
 The relay can be installed on the thermostat control voltage side of the circuit.

-You mentioned that you may try to balance the load of the A/C units, however they are most likely 240 Volts and should themselves be balanced.
+- You mentioned that you may try to balance the load of the A/C units, however they are most likely 240 Volts and should themselves be balanced.

-Wiring Home Electrical Circuits
+Home Electrical Circuit Breakers

 Be Careful and Be Safe - Never Work on Energized Circuits!

-Consult your Local Building Department about Permits and Inspections for all projects.
+Consult your Local Building Department about Permits and Inspections for all Electric Wiring Projects.